sooyongl/clavaan/README.md

 This integration allows researchers to accurately analyze censored data and draw reliable conclusions from their structural equation models.

+This package is based on Sooyong Lee’s doctoral dissertation (Sooyong Lee.
+(2023).
+Development of a method for addressing various censoring effects in a latent growth curve modeling framework).

 ## Install

 Install the latest release from CRAN: